-Dr. Johnson is Alumni Chair in Humanities.
-She specializes in hermeneutics, 19th and 20th century continental philosophy, and philosophy of religion.
+Dr. Patricia Johnson specializes in hermeneutics, 19th and 20th century continental philosophy, and philosophy of religion.
 She began her career at the University of Dayton in 1979 as a faculty member in philosophy.
 She directed the Women's Studies Program in the 1980s and chaired the Department of Philosophy from 1993-2001.
 From 2001-2004 she served as Associate Dean for Connected Learning in the College of Arts and Sciences.
 In that capacity she was responsible for oversight of the General Education Program for the entire University.
 In addition, she initiated and implemented the Humanities Fellows Program and the Jacob Program in Professional Ethics.
+Dr. Johnson served as Alumni Chair in Humanities from 2009 to 2013.
 As chairperson and associate dean, she facilitated the development of the B.A. program in India.
 She is deeply committed to connected and integrated learning and teaching.
 She helped develop the Core Program, and has team-taught a number of courses.
-She teaches courses at all levels of philosophy.
+She has taught courses at all levels of philosophy.

 My own undergraduate experience motivated me to develop a life-long commitment to learning that is interdisciplinary and that finds creative ways of crossing boundaries.
 I have graduate degrees in both comparative religion and philosophy and read widely in many disciplines.
 Over my years at UD, I have been involved in many projects that advance what we call connected learning.
 Developing the undergraduate program in India has probably been the most rewarding of these projects.
 My research reflects this interdisciplinary interest.
 As Alumni Chair, I am helping advance curricular development related to diversity issues and working on a book on friendship.